AElfProject/AElf/docs/resources/cli/methods.md

     ...
     ```

-   * You must input contract method parameters in the prompting way, note that you can input a relative or absolute path of contract file to pass a file to `aelf-command`, `aelf-command` will read the file content and encode as base64 string.
+   * You must input contract method parameters in the prompting way, note that you can input a relative or absolute path of contract file to pass a file to `aelf-command`, `aelf-command` will read the file content and encode it as a base64 string.
-   * After call `ProposeNewContract`, you need to wait the organization members to approve your propose and you can release your propose by `releaseApprove` and `releaseCodeCheck` step by step
+   * After call `ProposeNewContract`, you need to wait for the organization members to approve your proposal and you can release your proposal by calling `releaseApprove` and `releaseCodeCheck` in this order.

 ### event - Deserialize the result return by executing a transaction